abdelrahmanAshraf311/abdelrahmanAshraf311/README.md

 - 🏢 **Benha University - Faculty of Computer Science**
 - 👨‍💻 **Information Security & Digital Forensics Student**, currently studying Devops through ITI & KodeKloud.
 - 💬 **Ask me about**:
-  - My experience with **Networking, Cloud Computing, Python, HTML, CSS, and C**
+  - My experience with **Networking, Cloud Computing, Python, Shell Scripting, Docker and Kubernetes**

 - 🌟 **Current Project**: Studying the Devops Track on KodeKloud Platdorm.
 - 🎯 **Career Goals**:
-  - **Short-term**: Complete the Devops diploma from ITI.
+  - **Short-term**: Complete the Devops Track on KodeKloud and create a real-time project to gain hands-on experience.
   - **Long-term**: Explore advanced fields like **DevSecOps & Cloud Security** and eventually build my own business.
 - 📚 **Hobby**: I love reading books, Football & Swimming.
-- 🌟 **Unique Experience**: I was Huawei ICT-Academy Ambassador in the university and had been selected as one of the top 9 students in Egypt who combine soft and technical skills.
+- 🌟 **Unique Experience**: I was Huawei ICT-Academy Ambassador in the university and had been selected as one of the top 9 students in Egypt who combine soft and technical skills, ranked as Gold Medalist in the Huawei ICT competition - Network Track which include (DataCom - Security and WLAN), Participated in (Huawei Seeds For The Future) which is a global program combines between the technical and soft skills competing with tech students all over the world.
+Iam also an ambassador represents the Technology Innovation & Entrepreneurship Center (ITIDA/TIEC), helping students to know more about the Entrepreneurship environment that based on technology.
 ---